-2. Other treatment or investigation:
+2. Other treatment or investigation: Refer to a Designated Medical Officer.

 Additional Information In general those used for diagnostic purposes are cleared within 24 hours.
 Some, e.g.

 radioactive iodine, have long half-lives and affected donors must not be accepted unless at least six months have passed.